 Exporting individual assets:

 If you choose the first method of exporting assets to then import into Ceros rather than importing a full design file, this section is for you!
 After you create your assets in Photoshop, Illustrator, or Sketch, you’re going to want to export the individual images/assets so you can bring them into Ceros.
+Note: You should export images from Illustrator at 2x.
 Depending on your plans for the assets, you could do this a few different ways.
 If you plan on animating the asset or having it be a part of an interaction, we recommend you export each object (or layer) as its own image.
 We suggest that you use .jpg for all images that don’t require transparency, and .png for any images that do.

 Currently, the Ceros platform accepts most file formats, including (but not limited to) JPG, PNG, SVG, GIF, MOV, MPEG, MP4, and AVI.
 These assets can also be copied and pasted right from a design tool, your browser, or your desktop, right onto your Ceros canvas.